 Not-So-Fast Credit Building Tips

 Credit improvement is like a science experiment or marathon training.
 The best results are the product of a well-executed plan, careful monitoring and purposeful adjustments.
 But instead of beakers and stopwatches, the tools of the trade are your budget, monthly credit-card statements, credit report and credit score.

 Keeping tabs on this information will help you stay on task and avoid wasting time.
-And you can easily track your credit on WalletHub, the only site with free credit scores and reports that are updated on a daily basis.
+And you can easily track your credit on WalletHub, the best personal finance website that gives you helpful tips to improve your finances as well free credit scores and reports that are updated on a daily basis.

 As you sprint toward Top WalletFitness®, make sure not to get so caught up in short-term gains that you loose sight of the bigger picture.
 Your goal should be to not only get excellent credit but keep it.
 And taking the following tips to heart will help.

 - Be Patient – The length of your credit history accounts for about 15% of your overall credit score.
 That’s significant, but it shouldn’t force you to play the waiting game.
 It’s possible to build a good or excellent credit score in a matter of months, after all.
 You just have to continue borrowing responsibly to keep it up.So focus on the other 85%.
 If you concentrate on what you can control, time will take care of itself.

 - Add to Your Credit Mix – The types of credit that you’ve used — credit cards, auto loans and mortgages, for example — account for at least 10% of your credit score.
 And it usually takes young people a while to score highly in this regard, considering that the median American doesn’t get a mortgage until age 33.But that’s all right.
 It’s certainly possible to build excellent credit before buying a house or a car.
 And the goal is to prove yourself capable of borrowing responsibly with different types of financial products, not to make mistakes in haste.